 How to Reach Rashtrapati Bhavan

 Located near Rajpath, India Gate is certainly the most popular and the most visited monuments of Delhi.
 It is easily approachable by public transport, the nearest metro station being Pragati Maidan.
 It is open on all days, morning to night and there is no admission fee.
-One can capture great shots without paying a penny, as there is no restriction on photography and videography.
-People also go for picnics with friends and family on weekends and have a nice time in India Gate.
 It is one of the must visit monuments of India.
-The monument is loved by children and adults alike.
 It is surrounded by lush green lawns making it the most preferred place for a picnic.
 India Gate is a perfect getaway for people of all ages.